Children with Life-Between-Life Memories

-To our question “Is he like a school teacher?” she replied: “No, no, no!
-He is much more generous,” and said, “He was looking after us, like a counselor.”
+She replied: “No, no, no!
+He is much more generous, He was looking after us, like a counselor.”

 Abstract from Japanese Study—Studies of children claiming to have past-life memories have revealed that some of these children also claim to remember the “bardo,” or life-between-life state.
 Although there seems to be a small number of those with past-life memories, the number increases if we also consider children without past life memories (cf. Sharma & Tucker 2004, Tucker 2005:183–184).
 This article will report on some cases of Japanese children who claim to have life-between-life memories and show that the presence of life-between-life memories does not depend upon the presence of past- life memories.
 This suggests that children with past-life memories must be viewed within a larger context of the large group of children with one or a combination of the four types of memories: “in the womb,” birth, life-between-life, and past-life.

 Children with Life-between-Life Memories by MASAYUKI OHKADO, Faculty of General Education, Chubu University, Aichi, Japan and Division of Perceptual Studies, University of Virginia, Charlottesville, Virginia, USA firstname.lastname@example.org and AKIRA IKEGAWA, Administrative Director of Ikegawa Clinic, Yokohama, Kanagawa, Japan.
 Journal of Scientific Exploration, Vol. 28, No. 3, pp. 477–490, 2014 0892-3310/14.